openwdl/wdl/versions/1.1/SPEC.md

 File f = path
 ```

-The tables below lists all globally valid coercions.
+The table below lists all globally valid coercions.
 The "target" type is the type being coerced to (this is often called the "left-hand side" or "LHS" of the coercion) and the "source" type is the type being coerced from (the "right-hand side" or "RHS").

 |Target Type |Source Type     |Notes/Constraints |
 |------------|----------------|------------------|